kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

 A mode `(R,E)` is a set of *requires* `R` and a set of *ensures* `E`.
-Requires have the same restrictions as assumptions: they cannot mention outputs of the node they specify in the curent state.
+Requires have the same restrictions as assumptions: they cannot mention outputs of the node they specify in the current state.
 Ensures, like guarantees, have no restriction.

 Modes are named to ease traceability and improve feedback.
-The generic syntax is
+The general syntax is
 ```
 mode <id> (